verklegarden/crysol/README.md

 ## Examples

 Several examples are provided in [`examples/`](./examples), such as:
-- secure key pair and Ethereum address creation
+- secure key pair and Ethereum address generation
 - secp256k1 point arithmetic
 - Schnorr and ECDSA signature creation and verification